linkeddatacenter/kees/README.md

 - **kees:guard** a [SPARQL service description](https://www.w3.org/TR/sparql11-service-description/#sd-Feature) feature that states that the RDF store supports KEES specifications (see below)

 - **kees:trustMetric** defines a generic trust metric computed on an arbitrary requirements.
-I.e:

 ```
 [] a qb:Observation ;